-- (C) The City shall maintain preventive coverage and limits for the following service: - (1) provide coverage for one (1) baseline mammogram for women 35-39 years old. - (D) Prescription Drug.
+- (C) The City shall maintain preventive coverage and limits for the following service: - (1) provide coverage for one (1) baseline mammogram for women 35- 39 years old. - (D) Prescription Drug.
 The City shall maintain the current prescription drug coverage, except for the following modifications, unless otherwise specified below.
-Effective March 1, 2019, the City will provide a prescription drug coverage plan that provides for the use of a formulary, step therapy, and prior authorization requirements: - (1) Prescriptions will be limited to a thirty (30) day supply under the prescription drug ID card program and direct reimbursement program, the member shall be responsible for a five dollar (\$5.00) co-pay for a generic drug.
-If there is no generic drug equivalent for the prescribed drug, the co-pay is ten dollars (\$10.00).
-If the prescription is for a brand-name drug, or the prescription is written "dispense as written" and a generic equivalent exists, the co-pay is twenty-five dollar (\$25.00).
-The five-dollar (\$5.00) co-pay applies to prescription allergy serums received in a physician's office under the prescription reimbursement program.
+The City will provide a prescription drug coverage plan that provides for the use of a formulary, step therapy, specialty pharmacy, and prior authorization requirements: - (1) Prescriptions will be limited to a thirty (30) day supply under the prescription drug ID card program and direct reimbursement program.

-Effective March 1, 2019, the member shall be responsible for a five dollar (\$5.00) co-pay for a Tier 1 drug.
+The member shall be responsible for a five dollar (\$5.00) co-pay for a Tier 1 drug.
 For a Tier 2 drug, the co-pay is fifteen dollars (\$15.00).
 For a Tier 3 drug, or if the prescription is written "dispense as written" and a lower tier drug exists, the co-pay is thirty dollars (\$30.00).
 The annual out-of-pocket maximum for single contract per year will be two thousand dollars (\$2,000.00); the annual out-of-pocket maximum per family contract per year will be four thousand dollars (\$4,000.00).